 The New Paradigm

-The passage of the American Taxpayer Relief Act of 2012, which raised the federal estate gift, and generation-skipping tax exemptions, presently referred to as the “Applicable Exclusion Amount” to $5.43 million for 2015, coupled with the permanent enactment of “portability,” has dramatically changed our estate planning perspective.
+The passage of The Tax Cuts and Jobs Act of 2017, which raised the federal estate gift, and generation-skipping tax exemptions, presently referred to as the “Applicable Exclusion Amount” to $11.4 million for 2019, coupled with the permanent enactment of “portability,” has dramatically changed our estate planning perspective.
 For most of our clients, the focus will now shift from avoiding federal estate taxes to a myriad of other concerns that must be addressed in implementing their estate plan, including: (2)

 - Loss of the deceased spousal unused exclusion amount.

 - Loss of “step up” in basis due to lifetime transfers of appreciated property.

 - Preservation of a second “step up” in basis at the death of the surviving spouse.

 - Asset protection at the death of first and second spouse.

 - Avoiding probate at the death of each spouse.

 - Planning for children with disabilities.

 - Planning to avoid fractional interest discounts for non-taxable estates.